StefanWendeler/Roboterplattform/README.md

 Readme: Git Repository Robotics platform
 Progress report luhbots@work hardware department:

 This Git repository contains the assembly and parts folders with screenshots from the CAD-software.
 The folder "FotosVideos" contains photos of the manufacturing and construction process and the assembly of the physical robot.
+On
+I left luhbots@work on November 1st, 2023 to move to Zeiss SMT for my internship and master's thesis.
+The team disbanded in 2024.

 Fortschrittsbericht der Hardware von luhbots@work: